Are you entering the Young Scientist this year? Have you come up with a new product/brand/design? If so, read the following carefully…

-- Not obvious to a person who works in the technology field (usually an improvement with surprising benefits)
+Inventive – not obvious to a person who works in the technology field (can be an improvement with surprising benefits).

 Prior to making a patent application, you must not make any public disclosure of your idea/invention, or put it into use publicly, for example at the Exhibition.
 The reason for this is that the patent application itself must be the first public disclosure of the invention.
 Any prior disclosure of the invention will count against the invention being considered new, and could result in the patent being invalid.

-Come along and visit us at our stand to find out more about patents, trade marks, designs or copyright.
-Test your knowledge by taking part in our quiz and you could be the lucky winner of one of our daily prizes!
+Do visit us at our stand where you can find out more about IP and test your knowledge by taking part in our quiz.
+You could be the lucky winner of one of our excellent daily prizes!
 We look forward to meeting you.
 And most of all, best of luck in the exhibition and enjoy the experience!

 Check out winning Patent Office projects from previous years here:

 The winners of the 2017 Patents Office sponsored prize were Lucy Leonard and Michelle Mann from Tullamore College.
 Lucy and Michelle won with their project 'Investigating the difference in bacterial contamination when handling and using a device to insert contact lenses'

 Young Scientist 2016